sharif-apu/DPE_JBHI/README.md

 ```

 # Dataset Prepration and Training
-Place all training images into an unified directory.
+Place all training images into a unified directory.
+Please refer to the original article for the reference datasets.
 Low-quality images will be automatically generated during training.
-To specify your trining images path, go to mainModule/config.json and update "gtPath" and "targetPath" entity (both path should be same).
+To specify the path of your training image, go to mainModule/config.json and update "gtPath" and "targetPath" entities (both paths should be the same).

 </br> To start training please execute the following command:
 ```